sdahlke5083/BIF3-WS2024-INNO1/README.md

 TODO Provide more detailed description here.

-## Installing via uploaded ZIP file ##

-1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
-2. Upload the ZIP file with the plugin code.
-You should only be prompted to add extra details if your plugin type is not automatically detected.
-3. Check the plugin validation report and finish the installation.

-## Installing manually ##

-The plugin can be also installed by putting the contents of this directory to

-    {your/moodle/dirroot}/blocks/compviz

-Afterwards, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.

-Alternatively, you can run

-    $ php admin/cli/upgrade.php

-to complete the installation from the command line.

 ## Learning Outcomes (LEOs) and Micro Learning Outcomes (µLEOs)

 **Learning Outcomes (LEOs)** describe what a learner is expected to know, do, or understand after completing a course or module.
 They guide curriculum design and help ensure alignment between teaching, learning, and assessment.